Eugenia-Uvarov/random-number-generator/readme.md

-# microservice written by request of team mate
+# Random Number Microservice

-## description:
+## Description:
-  current service provides random number in json format {number: "NUMBER"} by get request.
+  * This microservice provides random numbers via HTTP GET requests.

-## prerequisites:
+## Prerequisites:
-  * install node v20.12.2
+  * Install Node v20.12.2
-  * install express 4.21.2
+  * Install Express 4.21.2

-## instalation
+## Instalation:
-  * npm install
+  1. Clone the repository

-## run
+  2. Run `npm install` to install dependencies

-  * npm run dev
+## Running the Service

-## usage
+  * Start the service with: npm run dev

-  * for get random integer number between 1 and 6012 inclusively use http get request like:
+## Requesting Data:

-  "http//localhost/random"
+  * To request a random number between 1 and 6012 inclusively, send a GET request to the following endpoint: "http//localhost/random"
-  * for custom limits use get request:
+  * For custom limits, use query parameters: "http//localhost/random?min={someLowNumber}&max={someHighNumber}", where {someLowNumber} should be stricly less than {someHighNumber}

-  "http//localhost/random?min={someLowNumber}&max={someHighNumber}"
+## Receiving Data

-  where {someLowNumber} should be stricly less than {someHighNumber}
+  * The microservice responds with JSON in the following format: {"number": 42}

-  * example ussage for node:
+  ### Example Request and Response(Node.js):

   fetch("http//localhost/random?min={someLowNumber}&max={someHighNumber}",{
     method: "GET",
     headers: {